OpenLMIS/dev-ui/README.md

 ## Volumes

 - `/app` is where NPM expects the primary config.json file to be located. *This should be the directory you are building your application in.* All downloaded files, build processes, and other artifacts will be exposed here.
 - `/dev-ui` is where the dev tools live.
 Mount this volume if you are working on this image and it's tooling.
-Check out `npm link` to make you development process more streamlined.
+Check out `npm link` to make your development process more streamlined.

 ## Ports